 Annalee Newitz was born May 6, 1969 in Santa Monica CA, and grew up in Huntingon Beach and Irvine.
-She attended UC Berkeley, where she completed a Ph.D. in English and American Studies in 1998; her dissertation was published as Pretend We’re Dead: Capitalist Monsters in American Pop Culture (2006).
-She began freelance writing in the mid-’90s, and has written full-time since 1999, mostly as a journalist focusing on technology and science.
-She wrote for the San Francisco Bay Guardian for many years, serving as culture editor from 2000-2004, and was awarded a Knight Science Journalism Fellowship for 2002-2003, serving as a research fellow at MIT.
-She was a policy analyst for the Electronic Frontier Foundation from 2004-2005.
+Newitz attended UC Berkeley, where they completed a Ph.D. in English and American Studies in 1998; their dissertation was published as Pretend We’re Dead: Capitalist Monsters in American Pop Culture (2006).
+Newitz began freelance writing in the mid-’90s, and has written full-time since 1999, mostly as a journalist focusing on technology and science.
+They wrote for the San Francisco Bay Guardian for many years, serving as culture editor from 2000-2004, and was awarded a Knight Science Journalism Fellowship for 2002-2003, serving as a research fellow at MIT.
+Newitz was a policy analyst for the Electronic Frontier Foundation from 2004-2005.

-Newitz founded SF website io9 in 2008, and served as editor-in-chief for its entire tenure. io9 was combined with Gizmodo in 2015, and Newitz left shortly after to join Ars Technica, where she is Tech Culture Editor.
-She co-founded print magazine other with Charlie Jane Anders, and also collaborated with Anders on anthology She’s Such a Geek (2006).
-Her non-fiction book Scatter, Adapt, and Remember: How Humans Will Survive a Mass Extinction appeared in 2013.
+Newitz founded SF website io9 in 2008, and served as editor-in-chief for its entire tenure. io9 was combined with Gizmodo in 2015, and Newitz left shortly after to join Ars Technica, where they are Tech Culture Editor.
+They co-founded print magazine other with Charlie Jane Anders, and also collaborated with Anders on anthology She’s Such a Geek (2006).
+Non-fiction book Scatter, Adapt, and Remember: How Humans Will Survive a Mass Extinction appeared in 2013.

 While best known for non-fiction, Newitz has published a handful of short stories, beginning with “The Gravity Fetishist” (2010).
-Her debut SF novel Autonomous came out in September.
+Debut SF novel Autonomous came out in September 2018.

 Excerpts from the interview: